 Requesting a replacement PRONI Visitor Pass

-You will need your PRONI Visitor Number to request a research appointment, and you will need to bring your PRONI Visitor Pass when you attend your research appointment.
-If you have previously registered at PRONI in our Titanic Quarter office and have lost your Visitor Pass, you will need to request a replacement.
+You will need to bring your PRONI Visitor Pass when you come to your research appointment.
+If you have previously registered at PRONI in the Titanic Quarter office and have lost your Visitor Pass, you will need to request a replacement when you arrive.